 Holographic microscopy is the most common form of quantitative phase imaging.
-The HoloMonitor® live cell time-lapse cytometers employ digital holographic microscopy to allow non-invasive visualization and quantification of living cells without compromising cell integrity.
+The HoloMonitor® live cell imaging microscope employs digital holographic microscopy to allow non-invasive visualization and quantification of living cells without compromising cell integrity.

 A traditional hologram is recorded on a photographic plate.
 The holographic image is created by illuminating the developed hologram with the laser that was used to create the hologram.
-This recreates the same light wave field that originally came from the imaged object.
-The object appears to be 3-dimentional as each eye image a slightly different part of the wave field, just like they would have done if the object was still there.
+This recreates the same light wavefield that originally came from the imaged object.
+The object appears to be 3-dimensional as each eye image a slightly different part of the wavefield, just like they would have done if the object was still there.

 A cell phase image (left) and the hologram it was created from (right).

-The advent of high resolution image sensors have made it possible to instead record a hologram digitally, allowing the holographic image to be created by a computer, rather than re-illuminating the developed hologram.
+The advent of high-resolution image sensors has made it possible to instead record a hologram digitally, allowing the holographic image to be created by a computer, rather than re-illuminating the developed hologram.
 The computer actually creates two images: an amplitude (intensity) and a phase image.
 As unstained cells are transparent, most of the information resides in the phase image.